trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>HIDS vs NIDS and which one is better and why?</b></summary><br>

-<b>HIDS</b> is host intrusion detection system and <b>NIDS</b> is network intrusion detection system.
+**HIDS** is host intrusion detection system and **NIDS** is network intrusion detection system.
 Both the systems work on the similar lines.
 It’s just that the placement in different.
 HIDS is placed on each host whereas NIDS is placed in the network.
 For an enterprise, NIDS is preferred as HIDS is difficult to manage, plus it consumes processing power of the host as well.

 </details>